tldr-pages/tldr/pages/common/esbuild.md

 > JavaScript bundler and minifier built for speed.
 > More information: <https://esbuild.github.io/>.

-- Bundle a JavaScript application and print to stdout:
+- Bundle a JavaScript application and print to `stdout`:

 `esbuild --bundle {{path/to/file.js}}`

-- Bundle a JSX application from stdin:
+- Bundle a JSX application from `stdin`:

 `esbuild --bundle --outfile={{path/to/out.js}} < {{path/to/file.jsx}}`